 Retail stores have an obligation to maintain their premises in a reasonably safe condition.
 This includes keeping aisles accessible, dry, and free of merchandise.
-It also means making sure that stairs are sturdy and guardrails are in proper, working condition.
-Retail store accidents may occur in a variety of ways, including wet floors, falling or misplaced merchandise, insufficient security, uneven surfaces, or broken stairs.
+Retail stores are also responsible for making sure stairs are sturdy and guardrails are in proper working condition.

 A store owner’s duty also extends to protecting shoppers from injuries by third parties, such as through reasonably foreseeable criminal activity.
 Otherwise, the storeowner may be liable for negligent security.
 For example, convenience store owners should have sufficient security to protect their customers from crimes.
 This can be done with certain security measures, such as proper lighting and security camera installations.
 Parking lots that are poorly lit also may leave a store owner liable for damages if someone is assaulted there.

 If you have been injured on the property of a retail store, you likely have the right to seek damages from the business.
 You may be able to recover medical bills, lost income, rehabilitation cost, and pain and suffering, as well as any other costs stemming from the incident.
 If you have lost a family member in a fatal slip and fall, you can potentially file a wrongful death claim and seek damages such as funeral expenses, medical costs, loss of consortium, and more.